aaag97/ada-2019-project-databusters/README.md

-# Where would you Chica-Go to Eat?
+# Would you Chica-Go to Eat?

 ## Abstract
 Chicago is home to 16,000 food establishments like restaurants, grocery stores, bakeries, hospitals, day care facilities, shelters, schools and more, all of which are subject to recurring inspections by The Food Protection Division of the Chicago Department of Public Health.